Democrats keep control of U.S. Senate, crush Republican 'red wave' hopes | Politics

 Democrats keep control of U.S. Senate, crush Republican 'red wave' hopes

 "The American people rejected the anti-democratic, authoritarian, nasty and divisive direction the MAGA Republicans wanted to take our country," Schumer said after Senator Catherine Cortez Masto's re-election win in Nevada sealed control of the chamber for Biden's Democrats.
+House Speaker Nancy Pelosi, 82, told ABC News that she does not have plans to leave Congress.
+There has been speculation she would resign, especially after her husband was attacked by an intruder at their San Francisco home last month.
 The Democrats would control the Senate, as they have for the past two years, with 50 of its 100 seats, as Vice President Kamala Harris holds a tie-breaking vote.
-'FOCUSED ON GEORGIA'

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)